JiaweiHe98/openvpnConfigTemplate/README.md

 ## How to Use the Script

 - You need python3 ([Intall Python](https://www.python.org/downloads/)) to run the script.
-- You need OpenVPN (Install [OpenVPN for Windows](https://openvpn.net/community-downloads/), for Linux make sure you run update command befure running `apt install openvpn` on Ubuntu, Debian; `yum add openvpn` on CentOS) installed on your machine and `openvpn` command shoud be callable from the directory the scrip will run.
+- You need OpenVPN installed on your machine and `openvpn` command shoud be callable from the directory the scrip will run.
+- You need OpenVPN 2.5+ to enable `data-ciphers AES-256-GCM`, `data-ciphers-fallback AES-256-GCM` settings.
+Please follow this [link](https://community.openvpn.net/openvpn/wiki/OpenvpnSoftwareRepos) to update or install the newer version for your OS. **If you don't want to update and OpenVPN says it cannot recognize `data-cipher`, simply remove these two settings in server.ovpn file.**
 - Run the script by `python3 generateServerAndClientConfig.py` or `python generateServerAndClientConfig.py`.
 - Follow the prompt in the terminal to enter needed information.
 - Generated config files will be put in the save directory where the script is run.